typicode/husky/docs/README.md

 - `PATH` for locally installed tools is not automatically set anymore.
 You'll need to use your package manager to run them.

 # Migrate from v4 to v5

+See [husky-4-to-5](https://github.com/typicode/husky-4-to-5) CLI to quickly migrate from v4 to v5.

 ## Package scripts